 Having your own sailboat is a bit of an extravagance but, it is also a lot of work.
 Even if you are able to safely store your boat indoors during the long Michigan winter, there is still a long list of preseason chores to tend to before you can launch your sailboat for the season.

-You may need to do repairs, repaint, or repair your canvas with the help of Far East Sails.
-It’s important to review your list and get working on your boat maintenance early in the spring so you are ready to hit the waves when the sailing season arrives.
+You may need to do repairs, repaint, or repair your canvas with Far East Sails’ help.
+It’s important to review your list and get working on your boat maintenance early in the spring, so you are ready to hit the waves when the sailing season arrives.

 The list of annual preseason boat maintenance can be extensive.
 It’s a good idea to split up your chores to focus on a particular section that needs attention.
 Make a list of weekly tasks that need to be done to ensure that your inspections and repairs are complete before good sailing weather sets in.